 I want to ask you about how policy is made around this question.
 You will know that as recently as on Tuesday your Minister here, Lord Goldsmith of Richmond, in responding to a question on Nigeria was asked about genocide.
 He gave the usual Foreign Office reply that it was a matter for the courts, knowing that of course there is no procedure in this country for the High Court, for instance, to deal with this matter, and there is no real route into the International Criminal Court because of the vetoes, the blocks and so on that are invariably put in its path.
 On the one hand, you have that situation.

 Take another situation in Xinjiang, where a million Uighurs are being held in camps, and where not just the Secretary of State in the United States, Antony Blinken, but our own Foreign Secretary, Elizabeth Truss, has said there is a genocide under way.
-Yet your own department has heard this and says there is not.
+Yet your own Department has heard this and says there is not.

 How is policy made?
 I recently met with other parliamentarians who, like me, have been sanctioned by the Chinese Communist Party—Baroness Kennedy of The Shaws, Sir Iain Duncan Smith, Nusrat Ghani, Tom Tugendhat and Tim Loughton.
 We met with Elizabeth Truss and with the Prime Minister, and they agreed that this was a circular argument that needed to be dealt with.
 They said that it would be dealt with and that the policy would be remade.
 This circular argument is like a scene out of “One Flew Over the Cuckoo’s Nest”.
 You cannot have the Secretary of State on one hand saying that there is a genocide, and officials and other Ministers getting up and saying, “We can’t comment on these matters.
 Only the courts can do it”.